sinatra/sinatra/README.md

 get('/') { Stream.new }
 ```

-You can also use the +stream+ helper method (described below) to reduce boiler
+You can also use the `stream` helper method (described below) to reduce boiler
 plate and embed the streaming logic in the route.

 ### Custom Route Matchers